ResearchComputing/Documentation/docs/gateways/OnDemand.md

 2. Click “launch” to submit the MATLAB job to the queue.
 The wait time depends on the number of cores, nodes, and time requested.
 3. When your Matlab session is ready you can click the “Launch MATLAB on Core- CURC” In most cases the default compression and image quality will suffice but if you do have problems with image quality of the Remote Desktop you can adjust as necessary.
 An interactive Matlab session will be started in a new window.

-> **_NOTE:_** _Matlab can also be opened in the Remote Desktop (VIZ CORE VNC), once you’ve opened a Remote Desktop session instructions can be found at the [RC EnginFrame page](https://curc.readthedocs.io/en/latest/gateways/enginframe.html#step-3-use-graphical-software).
-Some users find running Matlab in the Remote Desktop (VIZ CORE VNC) option provides an enhanced experience._
+> **_NOTE:_** _Matlab can also be opened in the Core Remote Desktop, once you’ve opened a Remote Desktop session instructions can be found at the [RC EnginFrame page](https://curc.readthedocs.io/en/latest/gateways/enginframe.html#step-3-use-graphical-software).
+Some users find running Matlab in the Core Remote Desktop option provides an enhanced experience._

 > **_NOTE:_** _Closing the window will not terminate the job, you can use the “My Interactive Sessions” tab to view all open interactive sessions and terminate them._